For Oboist Playing Oboe, Oboe d'Amore, and English Horn

 (Full score, parts, and piano reduction forthcoming).

-The word “Father” connotes as many different meanings and emotions as there are people in the world, encompassing the range of feelings from joy to despair, hope and disappointment, expectation and frustration, achievement and loss, laughing and crying.
-Everyone who has ever lived has had a biological father, known or unknown, and every father of every kind who has played a role in the lives of their children has in turn either been mourned by their children, or in some cases experienced the anguish of mourning their child.
+The word “Father” connotes as many different meanings and emotions as there are people in the world, encompassing the wide range of feelings that parenthood demands.
 The role of “father” can be many things played by many different types of humans: we have all heard the phrase “she was both a mother and a father to her children” and the special love and care of any type of parent, anyone who is given or takes on the care of a child, is encompassed in the word.

 Father’s Day for oboist and strings is in three continuous sections defined by the instrument the soloist plays in turn: oboe, oboe d'amore, and English Horn.
 The three sections reflect the character of each instrument, representing that there are many different types of fathers and many different "eras" of both childhood and fatherhood.
 The oboe family includes three instruments that sweetly descend as if one person's super-voice from soprano (oboe), to alto (oboe d'amore), to tenor (English Horn).
 Each retains its individual character but remains part of one expanded persona, related but different like a family, or perhaps representing different time periods in a life such as youth, middle age, and sage wisdom.
 In this work, the the three instruments perhaps symbolize both father and child in their youth, adulthood, and maturity.